Spl0itable/nosflare/README.md

 This relay is designed to be easy to deploy, scalable, and cost-effective, leveraging Cloudflare's edge computing infrastructure to provide a resilient relay for the Nostr decentralized social  protocol.

+Most applicable NIPs are supported along with support for blocklisting pubkeys and event kinds.

 ## Supported NIPs

-- Nosflare is optimized for [basic protocol flow](https://github.com/nostr-protocol/nips/blob/master/01.md) usage.
-Supporting a small range of [Nostr Improvement Proposals (NIPs)](https://github.com/fiatjaf/nostr/tree/master/nips), including NIPs 1, 9, and 11, for only handling events aka "notes" content.
+- Supports a range of [Nostr Improvement Proposals (NIPs)](https://github.com/fiatjaf/nostr/tree/master/nips), including NIPs 1, 2, 4, 9, 11, 12, 15, 16, 20, 22, 33, and 40.

 ## Getting Started